juergenpabel/circuitpython-peckus/README.md

 3. Prevent modifications of the application, its configuration or the contained payload (files) after deployment has completed.

+# Libraries
+PECKUS uses [adafruit_ble](https://github.com/adafruit/Adafruit_CircuitPython_BLE) (MIT License) from the circuitpython bundle for BLE functionality and [CPStateMachine](https://github.com/bkuehner/CPStateMachine/) (BSD-3-clause license) as the FSM for workflow execution.
+Both libraries are copied into this repository for an easy installation process - they are located in the `CIRCUITPY/lib` directory.

 # Developer guidance
 TODO (probably something for the wiki)